 The Tervuren was named after the village of Tervuren, where one of the breed’s earliest proponents lived.
 Tervurens lagged behind the other shepherd breeds in popularity, perhaps hindered by their less flashy color and disagreements over exactly what colors were desirable.
 The first Terv was registered in America in 1918, but the breed’s numbers remained so low that they died out by the Depression.
 The Tervuren had to be almost recreated after World War II from long-haired offspring of Malinois parents.

 In 1959 the Belgian Shepherd was divided into three breeds, and Tervurens were on their own.
 These dogs have since captured many eyes because they are the most elegant of the three breeds.
 They now enjoy moderate popularity.
 Belgian Tervurens are versatile dogs and are used less in guard work, but more in herding, than are their Belgian Shepherd counterparts.

-Alert, watchful and energetic, the Tervuren is an active and dependable companion that functions best when given daily mental and physical exercise.
-He enjoys playing and running outside, and can be a well-mannered companion inside as long as he is given sufficient exercise.
-He is smart and obedient, but independent.
-He can be aloof with strangers.
-He may nip at the heels of children in an attempt to herd them.
+Alert, watchful, and energetic, the Tervuren is an active and dependable companion that functions best when given daily mental and physical exercise.
+Tervurens enjoy playing and running outside, and can be well-mannered companions inside as long as they are given sufficient exercise.
+They are smart and obedient, but independent.
+They are aloof with strangers and can be protective of their family.
+They may nip at the heels of children in an attempt to herd them.

-The Tervuren needs strenuous activity, either a long walk or jog or an invigorating play or work session every day.
-He especially enjoys herding.
-His double coat needs brushing and combing twice weekly, more often when shedding.
+The Terv needs strenuous activity, either a long walk or jog or an invigorating play or work session every day.
+This breed especially enjoys herding, which is the ideal exercise.
+The double coat needs brushing and combing twice weekly, more often when shedding.